 So, what Poodles were bred for?
 The Poodle was originally bred to be a retriever in the water.
 Specifically, they would accompany hunters and retrieve shot-down ducks and other waterfowl from ponds and lakes.
 Later, they became circus dogs, war dogs and even truffle hunters.
 Though, they’re mostly bred for only companionship today.

 There’s more to the Poodle than you know.
 Let’s take a deeper look into the old history, jobs and roles of the elegant Poodle.
 We’ll also dive into their origins and why they’re so good at their “hunting” jobs.

-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 35 Adorable Poodle Mixes

 Table of Contents

-The Poodle’s Name
+Origins of the Poodle’s Name

-The name says it all.
-These dogs are obviously associated with water and were designed to be in water.
-It’s probably why Poodles are such adept swimmers.
+Even in their name, there are signs of what Poodles were bred for.
+These dogs are, without question, associated with water and were developed to be in water.
+As such, it’s probably why Poodles are such good swimmers.

 Why Do We Breed Dogs?